 Remuneration of principals

-The firm’s principals are remunerated solely out of the profits of the firm in accordance with the shareholders’ agreement.
+The firm’s principals are remunerated solely out of the profits of the firm.
 Principals are not remunerated by reference to their ability to cross-sell non-audit services to audit clients and as a result the firm considers that remuneration is not contingent upon any basis that would compromise audit independence.